lincanbin/PHP-PDO-MySQL-Class/README.md

 Iterator
 ------------

-Use iterators when you want to read thousands of data from the database for full update of Elastic Search or Solr.
+**Use an iterator** when you want to read thousands of data from the database for statistical or full update of Elastic Search or Solr indexes.

 An iterator is a traversable object that does not read all the data queried from MySQL into memory.